Italian bankers stood by Monte Paschi chief despite scandal

 "In this context, Italian banks are an element of stability for our country, thanks to their virtuous practices," he said.

-A former communist, with the reputation as an intelligent and politically shrewed operator, Mussari's excellent connections in the Italian business establishment and politicians on both the left and the right certainly helped.
+A former communist, with the reputation as an intelligent and politically shrewd operator, Mussari's excellent connections in the Italian business establishment and politicians on both the left and the right certainly helped.

 Powerful bankers such as former Unicredit chief executive Alessandro Profumo, who succeeded him as Monte dei Paschi chairman and who is now in charge of cleaning up the bank, were also among his backers.